Pablobrek-bit/kit_sync/README.md

 - Reviews (Renters, Owners, and Admin):

-POST /reviews: Create a new review (renter, owner – only after rental is complete).
+POST /reviews: Create a new review (renter, owner – only after rental is complete). (tests)

 GET /reviews/{equipmentId}: Get reviews for a specific equipment (public).